Kurento/kurento/source/mastering/kurento_protocol.rst

 A Media Element is collected when the client is disconnected longer than 4 minutes.
 After that time, these media elements are disposed automatically.

-Therefore the websocket connection between client and KMS be active any time.
+Therefore the WebSocket connection between client and KMS be active any time.
 In case of temporary network disconnection, KMS implements a mechanism to allow the client reconnection.